pownjs/recon/README.md

 * `>` (child selector) Matches direct children of the parent node (e.g. `node > node`).
 * ` ` (descendant selector) Matches descendants of the parent node (e.g. `node node`).
 * `$` (subject selector) Sets the subject of the selector (e.g. `$node > node` to select the parent nodes instead of the children).

+## Traversals

+A complex type of selection is known as traversal.

 ## Transforms